Schaffer v. Weast: Decision

-On November 14, 2005, the Supreme Court issued a 6-2 ruling in favor of Schaffer.
+On November 14, 2005, the Supreme Court issued a 6-2 ruling in favor of Weast.
 After the case, Justice O’Connor stated that “If parents believe their child's IEP is inappropriate, they may request an "impartial due process hearing." §1415(f).
 The Act is silent, however, as to which party bears the burden of persuasion at such a hearing.
 We hold that the burden lies, as it typically does, on the party seeking relief.”

 Background

 Jocelyn and Martin Schaffer, parents of Brian Schaffer, sued superintendent Jerry Weast and the Montgomery County Public Schools, because the Schaffer's claimed that their child was not receiving the fair and adequate education that is afforded to all students with disabilities in the United States under the Individuals with Disabilities Education Act (I.D.E.A.).
-The Schaffer family claimed that the Individualized Education Program (I.E.P.) that was created specifically for Brian – who suffers from learning disabilities and speech impairments – was not working in the best interest of their child.
+The Schaffer family claimed that the Individualized Education Program (I.E.P.) that was created specifically for Brian – who has learning disabilities and speech impairments – was not working in the best interest of their child.

 The district court that heard the case presented by the Schaffer family, held that the Schaffer family was in the right and the school district needed to rectify the situation of providing the supports needed the ensure Brian received a fair and adequate education.
 When the Fourth Circuit court took the case on appeal, it ruled that the lower court (district court) had mistakenly put the burden of proof on the school system – to prove the student received an adequate and fair education – and that whoever claimed the education plan of the student was not working had to prove so.